HenrikBengtsson/startup/reference/startup.md

 - debug:

-  If `TRUE`, debug messages are outputted, otherwise not.
+  If `TRUE`, debug messages are output, otherwise not.

 - paths: